The axiom system of classical harmony: Convergence area of a key. Functions and tonality

 Let $T$ be a key with degree I scale tone $X$ in an enharmonic equivalence class on the equal-tempered piano $K$.
 The \emph{convergence area} of $T$ is defined $CA(T)=\lbrace (G_i, L_i) \vert i=1,\ldots,N \rbrace$, where $N\in\mathbb{N}$ and $\forall i$, $G_i$ is a fixed triad or seventh chord name of $K$ in a certain inversion and $L_i$ is the list of the accepted four-part versions of $G_i$, according to the definitions of compliance with classical harmony from Section \ref{alja}.
 In simplified notation, we also call $G_i$ an element of the convergence area, and view $CA(T)$ as the set of chords belonging to $T$.

 We explain the meaning of convergence area of $T$ as follows.
 Roughly speaking, a chord $X$ that complies with classical harmony and is deducable from the C major scale on $K$ by $\sharp$s and $\flat$s is considered to be an element of $CA(T)$ if: \begin{enumerate} \item it is built from the scale tones of $T$ and regularly used in homophonic four-part pieces associated to this key.
 Some inversions of some chords are excluded for their too strong dissonances, e.g. diminished triads may only stand in first inversion, moreover in the case of degree VII triads, the duplicated tone of the triad must be the third.
 Apart from $\mathrm{I}^6_4$ and $\mathrm{IV}^6_4$, triads in third inversions are not used.
 All such seventh chords, which are called \emph{diatonic seventh chords}, are used in all inversions, though some of them very rarely. \item if $X \in CA(T)$ has a tone outside scale of $T$, then $X$ is called an \emph{altered chord} of $T$.
 Such $X$ is convergent if and only if it can lead to chords in $CA(T)$ built from scale tones, without violating any chord-changing compositional principles, in such a way that was usual in the practice of Viennese classical composers.
-A full list of convergent chords in minor and major key was given in \cite[Appendix D]{szakdoga}, an explanation of altered chords in \cite[Section 1.7]{szakdoga}. \end{enumerate}
+A full list of convergent chords in minor and major key can be found in Section \ref{durmoll} of the Appendix. \end{enumerate}